Hypnosss/reactWheels/README.md

-# some simple wheels wrote with React
+# some simple wheels with React
 - checkBox
 - datePicker
 - dropDown